-- Acting as first responders to any incidents; they will assess the situation where there is an injured or ill person, and provide immediate and appropriate treatment - · Sending students home to recover, where necessary - Filling in an accident report on the same day, or as soon as is reasonably practicable, after an incident. - · Keeping their contact details up to date
+- Acting as first responders to any incidents; they will assess the situation where there is an injured or ill person, and provide immediate and appropriate treatment - Sending students home to recover, where necessary under instructions by the Senior Welfare Officer or a member of SLG. - Filling in an accident report on the same day, or as soon as is reasonably practicable, after an incident. - · Keeping their contact details up to date